EsmaeilNourani/lifestylefactors-entities-annotation-docs/relations.md

 5. Be careful with an occupation + a clause with LSFs.

-    In the following examples, farmers __should not__ be linked with acute lymphatic or chronic lymphatic leukemia.\
+    In the following examples, farmers __should not__ be linked with acute lymphatic or chronic lymphatic leukemia.<br />

-    “Farmers from major corn-producing, hog- and chicken-raising, and pesticide- and fertilizer-using counties tended to be at higher risk of acute lymphatic”.\
+    “Farmers from major corn-producing, hog- and chicken-raising, and pesticide- and fertilizer-using counties tended to be at higher risk of acute lymphatic”.<br />

-    “Farmers from counties with large cattle inventories and significant dairy activity were at higher risk of chronic lymphatic leukemia”.\
+    “Farmers from counties with large cattle inventories and significant dairy activity were at higher risk of chronic lymphatic leukemia”.<br />

 6. Annotate what the sentence says, even if there are contradictory statement.
 Example: